tenhobi/effective_dart/README.md

 **Note**: This package is inspired by the [pedantic][] package, which contains lints internally used at Google.

+This package also provides additional markup data for tools such us [Linter][].

 ## Using the Lints

 To use the lints add a dev dependency in your `pubspec.yaml`: